Sven Hassel: Danish investigations

+Fraud exposed

 In 2010 the Danish public service television channel DR2 dedicated one of its five episodes on scandals in Denmark to Hassel.
 The program explained that he at first was wildly popular among his Danish readers and celebrated as a Danish Ernest Hemingway, until in 1963 he was exposed as a fraud with a dubious wartime past.
 He became an outcast and had go into exile to continue publishing.
 The national Danish Radio which aired the exposure were subsequently forced to issue a retraction after Hassel provided corroborating documentation of his wartime service.
 With more than 50 million books sold, he is the most sold Danish author ever but never received recognition or forgiveness.

 In March 2010, Berlingske Tidende gave a detailed account of Hassel's exposure as a fraud and his post-war prison sentence.
 In 1963 the radio journalist George Kringelbach had participated in a reception Hassel gave to celebrate his ten years as a vastly successful writer.
 The reception saw participation by numerous dignitaries including ambassadors and envoys of six foreign countries.
 Until then the public was under the impression that Hassel was a real person and that his books were autobiographical.
 When during his late night radio programme Kringelbach subsequently revealed that Sven Hassel was a fictitious person and that the author was a convicted traitor, a major scandal ensued.
 The national radio of Denmark and Hassel reached a settlement, which at the time was seen as a retraction by the national radio.
 The settlement enraged Kringelbach's colleagues and Kringelbach subsequently left his employer.
 According to Berlingske, the settlement actually acknowledges that Hassel was affiliated with the German intelligence agency E.T., the intelligence-gathering branch of HIPO.
 Based on the settlement, Berlingske went on to detail the 1947 sentence of Hassel.
 The sentence does indeed state that Hassel served in an armoured regiment of the German Wehrmacht.
 However, the newspaper goes on to explain that the author Haaest in 1976 had interviewed Hassel's defence attorney, member of parliament and mayor of Copenhagen Edel Saunte.
 According to Haaest, Saunte had explained that in court Hassel had insisted that the charges against him should be extended with a clause that he had also served as a German soldier, although he had obviously never done that.
 After insisting several times, the judge ended the discussions with a statement to the effect that she could no longer bear his insistence on this nonsensical front line service, but that he would also be convicted for that, although it would not add to or detract from his prison sentence.
 Berlingske's account ends with a statement from Haaest, that what actually happened is still a matter of belief, as well as a statement from Hassel's son who refers to the official retraction from the national radio and said that his aging father had nothing more to add.